jazzTheJackRabbit/cs260-machine-learning/README.md

     └── Patient.py

 To run the neural network:
-- Run the following command:
+-Run the following command:

 	python NeuralNetwork.py

 To run the nearest neighbor model
 -Run the following command:

 	python NearestNeighbor.py

-The main() functions in both the files will take care of reading the datasets.
+The `main()` functions in both the files will take care of reading the datasets.
 The code runs as follows for:

 Neural Net: